Bonaire is all about nature.

 But the island is rich in many other ways.
 Our culture and history provide a glimpse into what Bonaire was like in its early days.
-Papiamentu developed during this time, and it is still the spoken language of the island, even though the official language is Dutch.
+Papiamentu developed during this time and is still the island’s spoken language, even though the official language is Dutch.

-But visitors to Bonaire will also be interested in what the island has to offer, as well as how they can make their visits comfortable.
-InfoBonaire’s pages on local information, maps, money and currency, and weather provide a wealth of information, including data on traffic, banking, and religion.
+But visitors to Bonaire will also be interested in what the island has to offer and how they can make their visits comfortable.
+InfoBonaire’s pages on local information, maps, money and currency, and weather provide a wealth of information, including traffic, banking, and religion data.

-If, after perusing these pages, you still have questions, email us and we will do our best to answer your questions.
+If, after visiting these pages, you still have questions, email us and we will do our best to answer your questions.